TodorovStanimir/vue-course-project/README.md

 # Vue course project

-## Book store is SPA for advertising the books.
+## Book store is SPA for advertising books.

 It was generated with Vue CLI version 4.2.3, using a Vuex state management and all input forms are with validation of the entered information accomplished via Vuelidate.
 The App using Vue-multilanguage for English and Bulgarian language